Keeping your data safe in times of crisis

 - Don’t supply personal, account or payment information, especially if you feel you’re being pressured.

-The IRS has extended the federal income tax filing deadline to July 15, 2020, as a result of COVID-19.
-This gives taxpayers additional time to prepare and file returns.
+The IRS has extended the tax-filing deadline to July 15, 2020, as a result of COVID-19, giving taxpayers additional time to prepare and file returns.
 Tax scams generally increase during tax season, including schemes where criminals file fraudulent returns to obtain a refund.
 If possible, file sooner than later.

 Strengthen your security